Most Common Questions asked by Potential Distributors

 We look after it all but we keep you in the loop from production to shipping to your place.

 We pay for the container to go back.
 You can also buy the container if you like and keep it and we will credit you the cost to have sent it back.
-You do have 2 hours to empty it after that they charge about $80 an hour so it is good if it is emptied in 2 hours.
+You do have about 1-2 hours to empty it (depending on the company) after that they charge about $80 an hour so it is good if it is emptied in 2 hours.
 You will need to make a loading doc.

-We will supply you with the advertising artwork, but you have to find a local company and to setup printing and payment.
+We will supply you with the advertising artwork, but you have to find a local company to set up printing and payment.
 In the first container, you will receive free stuff like caps, brochures, canopy for fairs and banner flags etc.

 No, but you can use it yourself or sell it discounted to minimise losses.
 Other distributors would also buy at the right price.

 30. Can I have a lawyer go through the agreement and change things before I sign it?